ntegrals/magic-cli/README.md

-    ✅ Recursive Reflexion              [Optional: Makes GPT reflect on it's answers to improve the output quality] 🟨 Add new feature                  [Adds a new feature based on an input file] 🟨 Process directories              [CLI can process directories and not only files]
+    ✅ Recursive Reflexion              [Optional: Makes GPT reflect on it's answers to improve the output quality] 🟨 Add new feature                  [Adds a new feature based on an input file] 🟨 Process directories              [CLI can process directories and not only files] 🟨 Provide examples                 [User can provide examples to better guide GPT-4]

 ## Getting Started